Editorial: Shopping locally for the holidays benefits the whole community - BC Local News

 You can pick up everything from chocolates to clothing, electronics to experiences.
 For the person who has everything, you can also make a donation to a local non-profit or charity in someone’s name if that is the most meaningful way for you to celebrate the season of giving.

+Lake Cowichan has a number of boutiques to check out, or how about a gift certificate for a great meal out at their favourite local restaurant?

 When you shop locally there are benefits for the whole community.
 That money you spend here, tends to stay here in a much larger percentage than if you head out of town.
-Local business owners in turn are far more likely to spend their dollars in the community, both the profits and when ordering inventory.
-That means a more robust economy and more jobs for West Shore residents.
+And there’s a mulitplier effect, as well.
+Your dollars grow within the community.
+Local business owners in turn are far more likely to spend their dollars in the community as well, both the profits and when ordering inventory.
+That means a more robust economy and more jobs for Cowichan Valley citizens.

 Local businesses support our sports teams and entertainment events, parades and fundraisers.
 The owners’ kids go to school here, and parents belong to various organizations.
 They are part of the community, part of what makes the community special.